-It’s the beginning of Apple’s most iconic ad campaign since the original “1984” Macintosh advert.
+It’s the beginning of Apple’s most iconic advertising campaign since the original “1984” Macintosh ad.

 Apple goes back to TBWA Chiat/Day ad agency

 “Think different” was a homecoming for Apple in a few ways.
 It was the first Apple ad produced by TBWA Chiat/Day in more than a decade.
 Apple dropped the ad agency in 1985, following the notorious “Lemmings” commercial.
 (A follow-up to “1984,” this poorly received campaign showed computer users marching off a cliff.)

 In TBWA Chiat/Day’s place, Apple brought on rival agency BBDO.
 However, when Jobs resumed control of Apple, he wanted to switch back.

 The “Think different” phrase came from TBWA Chiat/Day copywriter Craig Tanimoto.
 As I detailed in my book The Apple Revolution, one of Tanimoto’s ideas for a new Apple ad included a Dr. Seuss-style poem about computers.
 It wasn’t good, but he liked the two words “think different” — despite their now infamous lack of proper grammar.

 “My heart started racing because no one had really voiced that idea for Apple,” he told me.
 “I looked over at [a picture I had drawn] of Thomas Edison and thought, ‘think different.’
 I [next] drew a little sketch of Einstein and wrote ‘think different’ next to him as well and drew a miniature Apple logo.”